pypackaging-native/pypackaging-native/docs/other_issues.md

 If a library provides functionality that is meant to be used from C or C++ code in another package, one needs to install headers and libraries.
 To make that work well, those headers and libraries should be installed in a place where other tools can find them.
-There are standard places for thison a system, e.g. for a prefix `/usr` the headers may go into `/usr/include/` and the libraries in `/usr/lib`.
+There are standard places for this on a system, e.g. for a prefix `/usr` the headers may go into `/usr/include/` and the libraries in `/usr/lib`.
 This is *technically* possible with wheels, but recommended against because the install process may clobber system files.
 As a result, what